WindowCost

 The WER alternative

-Part L allows you to demonstrate compliance through Window Energy Rating (WER) instead of U-value.
+Part L allows you to demonstrate compliance through Window Energy Rating (WER) instead of U-value, as administered by the British Fenestration Rating Council.
 The WER system rates windows from A++ to E. For Part L 2022:

 • New builds: Minimum WER B (or U-value 1.4)